 GUIDE Surfing in Japan Japan's waves make for some spectacular surfing opportunities

-As an island nation with superb beaches, Japan offers plenty of exciting spots where you can hit the waves
+As an island nation with great beaches, Japan offers plenty of exciting spots where you can hit the waves

 Japan has a thriving surfing scene that grows in popularity every year.
 With four main islands of immense diversity and countless smaller ones of varying shapes and sizes, there are plenty of opportunities for intrepid overseas surfers.
 No matter your skill level or board style, Japan has something special for everyone.

-The underrated island of Shikoku is often said to be the best surfing region in Japan and is at its best between June and November.
+The underrated island of Shikoku is a good surfing region and is at its best between June and November.
 It features some of the best river mouth waves in the world, as well as beautiful landscapes that remain mostly unknown to overseas visitors.
 On the southern island of Kyushu , you should check out the beaches of Miyazaki Prefecture.
 The Nichinan Coast , which stretches for some 90 kilometers and offers sea-stacks up to 70 meters in height, is one of the highlights of the region.
 Uchiumi Point might be the single best place in Japan to surf, thanks to the typhoon swells and rippable walls.
 In the Kansai region on the main island of Honshu, you will find Wakayama Prefecture's Isonoura Beach.
 This beach attracts surfers from all over Kansai, especially during the long summer months.

 Making Olympian waves

-Surfing will make its Olympic debut at Tokyo 2020, and efforts are being made to enhance the facilities for competitors.
-Shidashita Beach in Chiba Prefecture is the contest site due to its renowned waves and easy accessibility from Tokyo.
-Those who want a preview before the games can make use of the beaches' clubhouses and changing facilities, which are open to the public.
+Surfing made its Olympic debut at Tokyo 2020, and efforts are being made to enhance the facilities for competitors.
+Shidashita Beach in Chiba Prefecture was chosen as a contest site due to its renowned waves and easy accessibility from Tokyo, with a clubhouse and changing rooms open to the public.
 The local community is actively involved in the surfing scene, and now it's getting ready to accommodate travelers from afar.